hbvj99/hbvj99.github.io/_posts/2021/2021-04-12-load-testing-and-balancing-APIs-with-locust-and-nginx.md

 I have always wondered how the system performs especially when thousand or even millions of users starts using it.
 I have now realized it's necessary to have a fair idea of how many users your app or APIs endpoint can handle that is freshly built and how to scale over time.

 It is also important to understand what types of request are successful and which are failing.
-To understand this we will be using a lite framework called [Locust](https://locust.io/), even users who are not much familiar with programming will be able to learn and use it.
+To understand this we will be using a lite framework called [Locust](https://locust.io/), even users who are not much familiar with Python language will be able to learn and use it.

 # What is Locust?
-Locust is simply a testing framework that uses python Scripts that is scalable and widely used as a performance testing/analysis tool.
+Locust is a testing framework that uses python Scripts that is scalable and widely used as a performance testing/analysis tool.
 It is powerful and simple to use - you define what type of users, how many and when to swarm your system.

 ## What we plan on learning?
 One of the great features of [Locust](https://locust.io/) is that you write all your code in Python.
-We'll be writing simple test cases to understand REST API that uses JSON Web Token.
-We will be simulating users in a different time interval and find some interesting results and find a way to tackle the issue.
+We'll be writing simple test cases to understand REST API that uses JSON Web Token; simulating users in a different time interval and find some interesting results and find a way to tackle the issue.

 Let's fork one of my project [Market API](https://github.com/hbvj99/market-api) for testing.